Crackle2K/Claw/README.md

 # LeetCode-Solutions
-This repository contains my curated solutions to various coding challenges from the LeetCode platform, organized for reference and learning.
+This repository is a carefully curated and comprehensive collection of my solutions to problems from the LeetCode platform.
+It reflects my continuous exploration of algorithms, data structures, and optimization strategies across varying levels of difficulty.
+Each solution demonstrates thoughtful problem analysis, clean code practices, and efficient implementation aimed at achieving both clarity and performance.
+Through this collection, I aim to showcase my growth as a developer and my commitment to mastering algorithmic thinking and technical precision.